 @connectum/auth

 Authentication and authorization interceptors for ConnectRPC services.
-Provides interceptor factories covering the most common auth patterns: generic pluggable auth, JWT (via jose), gateway-injected headers, session-based auth, and declarative authorization rules.
-All interceptors propagate AuthContext through AsyncLocalStorage so handlers can access the authenticated identity without explicit parameter passing.
+Provides server-side factories for the most common auth patterns -- generic pluggable auth, JWT (via jose), gateway-injected headers, session-based auth, internal service-to-service auth, and declarative authorization rules -- plus client-side factories (createClientBearerInterceptor, createClientGatewayInterceptor) for outbound service-to-service calls.
+All server interceptors propagate AuthContext through AsyncLocalStorage so handlers can access the authenticated identity without explicit parameter passing.

 Layer: 1 (Protocol)